Your cookie preferences

 So what actually are the speeds you can get from satellite broadband?

-Well, while older satellites could only manage average broadband speeds similar to standard broadband (10Mbps), Starlink, OneWeb and other new satellite internet providers can occasionally reach speeds of 300Mbps.
+Well, while older satellites could only manage average broadband speeds similar to standard copper broadband (10Mbps), Starlink, OneWeb and other satellite internet providers can now occasionally reach up to 300Mbps.

-That’s comparable to speeds you can get with fixed-line full fibre broadband, which is a significant improvement.
-Those speeds could future-proof a home for years, and could finally provide an ultrafast, ultra-consistent broadband connection for the UK’s most remote homes.
+That’s comparable to speeds you can get with fixed-line full-fibre broadband, which is a significant improvement upon the older technology.
+Those speeds could future-proof a home for years, and could finally provide an ultrafast, ultra-consistent broadband connection for the UK’s most remote households.

 Which satellite internet providers are in the UK?

 There are a number of satellite broadband providers offering the older, slower satellite internet connection to a small number of households in the UK.
 But as for the new, much faster service, there are currently only two in operation.
-And only one of them is actually available to parts of the UK for commercial use right now.
+And only one of them is actually available in the UK for commercial use right now.

-Availability is expected to grow rapidly this decade though, so make sure to keep an eye out for where it rolls out.
+Availability is expected to grow rapidly throughout this decade though, so make sure to keep an eye out for more providers.

 starlink broadband

-OneWeb is a UK-based satellite internet brand that recently restarted operations after initially collapsing in early 2020.
+OneWeb started to emerge as the UK’s leading satellite broadband provider in the 2010s, but it had to restart its operations after collapsing in early 2020.
 The UK government then won the bid for its assets, acquiring it in partnership with Indian company Bharti Global for around $500 million.

 Other satellite broadband providers

 There are quite a few satellite internet providers to choose from.
-However, aside from the above brands, these companies will only be offering standard satellite broadband.
-This is a lot older, slower and still quite expensive for what you get from it.
+However, aside from the above brands, these companies will only be offering standard satellite broadband speeds of around 10Mbps.
+This is a lot older and slower than what the above providers can offer, and it’s still quite expensive for what you get from it.

 If you have 4G coverage where you live, you might be better off looking for a mobile broadband deal.
 They’re cheaper, faster and a little more reliable than a standard satellite connection.

-However, if you’re already in a rural area, 4G might be hard to come by.
-So a standard satellite broadband or ADSL connection will probably work better for you.
+However, if you’re already in a very rural area, 4G might also be hard to come by.
+So in this case, a standard satellite broadband or ADSL connection will probably work better for you.

 How to get satellite internet